-As Portugal and Brazil have a strong connection, all my life I’ve read about violent crimes and an endless roll of stories of people getting robbed all throughout Brazil and specifically in Rio de Janeiro.
-Heck, the title of this post already assumes the city is extremely dangerous – which is not true!
+All my life I’ve read about violent crimes and an endless roll of stories of people getting robbed all throughout Brazil and specifically in Rio de Janeiro.
+Heck, the title of this post already assumes the city is extremely dangerous – which is not entirely true!

-On the other hand, all the travel stories people told me about Rio are positive.
+In fact all the travel stories people told me about Rio being positive.
 They always have that little spark in the eyes when describing how vibrant and beautiful the city is.
 But there were always a but.
-And that but was always about some concern or episode about safety.

 The good news is: I don’t think Rio is that bad.

-In a nutshell, I think there is too much drama about Rio going on.
-I guess some of my friends tend to be overly dramatic and media tends to sensationalise the crime and violence there.
+I think is too much drama about Rio going on.
 In touristy places like Christ The Redeemer and Sugarloaf, I actually felt perfectly safe.
 Showing my iPhone, DLSR camera and personal belongings was not a problem at all.

-But like many major cities of the world which have crime issues one way or another, 90% of that can be avoided if you are a smart traveler.
-Indeed most of street crime in Rio is a crime of convenience, that happen when travellers are not careful enough.
+But just like many major cities of the world which have crime-related issues like Naples, Italy, or Mexico City, 90% of that can be avoided if you are a smart traveler.
+Indeed most street crime in Rio is a crime of convenience, that happen when travellers are not careful enough.

-So more than any other place, Rio is the place to make the life of robbers and pickpocketers harder.
-Here’s what you can do.
+So more than any other place, Rio is the place to make the life of robbers and pickpockets harder.
+Here’s what you can do to stay safe!